TheAcharya/MarkerData/README.md

 ## System Requirements

-macOS Ventura 13.6.7 or later <br> Final Cut Pro 10.7.1 or later <br> Runs natively on Apple silicon Macs
+macOS Ventura 13.6.7 or later <br> Final Cut Pro 10.7.1 or later <br> Runs only on Apple silicon Macs

 ## Installation